For information and resources specific to Sessional GPs please visit our Sessional GPs section

 Medical appraisal is:

-• a process of facilitated self-review supported by information gathered from the full scope of a doctors work (all roles a doctor holds which require a GMC licence to practice).
+- a process of facilitated self-review supported by information gathered from the full scope of a doctors work (all roles a doctor holds which require a GMC licence to practise).

 It has 4 main purposes:

-Participation in annual appraisal is a mandatory GMC requirement to retain a licence to practice and it forms the basis of revalidation (see below).
+Participation in annual appraisal is a mandatory GMC requirement to retain a licence to practise and it forms the basis of revalidation (see below).

 Some key points to note:

-• A doctor is allocated an appraiser by the NHSE team, however, there is a process to reallocate should there be any conflict of interest from either party
+- A doctor is allocated an appraiser by their NHSE team, however, there is a process to reallocate should there be any conflict of interest from either party

 Contact details: